Looking for a Doctor with a Special Interest?

 Are there any after-effects?

 Some people feel a little tired and the urine will be a darker colour as approx 5% of the iron is excreted through the kidneys the day after the infusion.
 The infusion does not affect you being able to drive home.
 Some people also experience a decrease in their phosphate level and this can make you feel very tired and your muscles and your bones can ache.
-If this happens, please let us know - a blood test to check is recommended and you may need some supplemental phosphate.
+If this happens, please let the clinic know - a blood test to check is recommended and you may need some supplemental phosphate.
 Increasing your intake of foods high in phosphate is helpful in the week before and following the iron.

 How long does it take for my haemoglobin levels to improve?